What to cook for dinner this week:

 Making dinner tonight will be a double-whammy combination of cooking super-yummy Southwest Summer Corn Chowder and getting a bunch of ingredients prepped for the rest of the week at the same time.

 - Enchilada Sauce: The recipe for tonight's chowder offers the option of using prepared enchilada sauce or making a batch "from scratch" - a process that only requires about 10 minutes of hands on time and produces a sauce far superior to anything you'll find in a can.
-Since you'll be using enchilada sauce later this week in Black Bean Tostadas with Enchilada Cream, I encourage you to make a batch.
+Since you'll be using enchilada sauce later this week in Stuffed Poblano Peppers AND Black Bean Tostadas with Enchilada Cream, I encourage you to make a batch.
 It's really easy and sooooo good.
-To make the sauce, follow the instructions in this Enchilada Bake recipe.
-For this week’s meal plan, you only need to make a half batch.
-However, the sauce freezes well, so you might want to go ahead and make a full batch, putting the extra sauce in the freezer.
+To make the sauce, follow the instructions in this Enchilada Sauce Recipe.

 - Sweet Corn: You'll need a total of 14 ears of sweet corn for this week's meal plan.
 Shuck all the corn and slice the kernels off the cob.
 Follow the instructions in the recipe for Corn Chowder to sauté all the corn kernels to "blacken" it.
 Reserve 3 cups of kernels for the corn relish on Day #2 and 3 cups for corn salsa on Day #5.
 Use the remaining corn for tonight's chowder.

-- Potatoes: Instead of cooking the potatoes for tonight’s chowder in the soup’s broth as the recipe instructs, cook a double batch of potatoes – 48 oz total – in a large pan of boiling water.
-Add 1 tbs of salt to the boiling water along with the potatoes and cook them until they are about 75% of the way done.
+- Potatoes: Optional - if you want to serve Smashed Potatoes with Paprika Chicken on Day #4, cook a double batch of potatoes (48 oz total) in a large pan of boiling water instead of cooking the potatoes for tonight's chowder in the broth.
+Add 1 tablespoon of salt and the potatoes to a pan of cold water and set it over high heat.
+Reduce heat to medium once it begins to boil and cook the potatoes them until they are about 75% of the way done.
 You should be able to poke a fork into them, but will be able to tell that they aren't quite soft enough to eat.
 Drain the potatoes and add half to the chowder to allow to cook completely.
-Reserve the other half of the partially cooked potatoes in an airtight container in your refrigerator.
-You’ll use them to make Smashed Potatoes on Day #4.
+Reserve the other half of the partially cooked potatoes in an airtight container in your refrigerator for Smashed Potatoes.

 To get an even bigger jump on the week:

 - Follow this recipe to get a batch of black beans going in the slow cooker.
+Or, cook them in the Instant Pot.
 Once tender, scoop the beans along with some of their cooking liquid into an air-tight container and reserve in the refrigerator.
 You'll use them in Stuffed Poblano Peppers on Day #3, and in Black Bean Tostadas on Day #5.
 (You can also use canned black beans for both of these recipes.
 But, slow cooker black beans are much tastier and only take about 5 minutes of hands on work.)

 How much do I love tonight's meal?
 If you could see me right now, you'd see me spreading my arms as wide as I can and yelling, "THIS much!"
 Tonight's dinner is my definition of the perfect summer meal.
 Quick, easy, full of summer produce, and packed with flavor.
 I could seriously eat this every week.
 Perhaps I will.